 The Japan Foundation, Toronto

-The Japan Foundation established a Toronto Office in November 1990, and its status was upgraded to that of a Cultural Centre in April 1995.
+The Japan Foundation established its Toronto office in November 1990, and its status was upgraded to that of a Cultural Centre in April 1995.
 To accommodate the expanded operations, a new facility opened in the Colonnade building at 131 Bloor Street West.
 The opening ceremony was held in September 1995, attended by Their Imperial Highnesses, the late Prince Takamado and Princess Takamado.
+On September 1, 2015, the Japan Foundation, Toronto moved to its current location at 2 Bloor St. East, on the third floor of the Hudson’s Bay Centre.

 Facilities and Events

-Designed by Yabu Pushelberg, The Japan Foundation, Toronto houses a library, seminar rooms, and an event hall, which functions as an exhibition space or auditorium.
-The public-lending library has approximately 21,000 Japan-related print and audio-visual materials in its collection.
+The Japan Foundation, Toronto houses a library, seminar rooms, and an event hall, which functions as an exhibition space or auditorium.
+The public-lending library has approximately 20,000 Japan-related print and audio-visual materials in its collection.
 Events, such as art exhibitions, film screenings, and lectures, are presented year round in the event hall and/or seminar rooms, which are open to the public at no charge.
 The facilities are also used on occasion by Japan-related educational and cultural organisations for workshops.